16th-century Western domes: March of Montferrat

 Enrico Bruno, Pope Julius II's secretary and treasurer, had a domed parish church built in his hometown of Roccaverano between 1509 and 1516 that was evidently based on a design by Bramante for the church of St. Celso in Rome.

 County of Carpi

-The cross-domed eastern end of the Church of San Nicolò in Carpi (1493-1514) has disputed attribution but may have been designed by Biagio Rossetti.
+The cross-domed eastern end of the Church of San Nicolò in Carpi (1493–1514) has disputed attribution but may have been designed by Biagio Rossetti.

 Duchy of Mantua

-Correggio painted the illusionistic Fall of the Giants in the early 1530's at the Palazzo del Te near Mantua.
+Correggio painted the illusionistic Fall of the Giants in the early 1530s at the Palazzo del Te near Mantua.
 The corners of the square room and domical vault were filled with plaster to create a smooth uninterrupted surface for the painting, which continues from the dome to the supporting walls.

 Duchy of Ferrara

-The Church of San Benedetto in Ferrara (1496-1563) has a cross-domed design on its eastern end by Biagio Rossetti.
+The Church of San Benedetto in Ferrara (1496–1563) has a cross-domed design on its eastern end by Biagio Rossetti.